Technical Orthopaedics (dual degree course) (Bachelor)

 |Standard period of study||8 semesters|

 |Additional entrance requirements|

 To be admitted to this Bachelor programme, you must have an apprenticeship position as an orthopaedic technician or an orthopaedic shoemaker.
 This means you must look for a suitable apprenticing company before enrolling for the programme.
 Once you have obtained an apprenticeship contract, including a general agreement on taking up a dual degree programme, you enrol at Münster University of Applied Sciences.

 commences in Mai 2019.

 Detailed description of the degree programme

-Orthopaedic technicians enable people to lead a normal life despite amputations or paralysis.
-Modern production methods and the use of new materials such as carbon and microprocessor-controlled components have changed the profession considerably in recent years.
-Our dual programme in Technical Orthopaedics combines the conventional training to become an orthopaedic technician or orthopaedic shoemaker with a university degree in engineering, and prepares you optimally for new challenges.
+Orthopaedic technicians and orthopaedic shoemakers enable people to lead a normal life despite physical limitations.
+Modern production methods and the use of new materials have changed the profession considerably in recent years.
+Our programme in Technical Orthopaedics combines the apprenticeship you have already completed with university education in science and engineering, optimally preparing you for new challenges.